andrelandgraf/andrelandgraf/contents/articles/2023-03-25_the_full_stack_of_the_web_platform.md

 ## Conclusion

 The full stack of the web platform includes the client (web browser) and server (web server).
-Websites and web apps have always been full stack; however, we saw a shift in the industry towards client-side-only apps.
+Websites and web apps have always been full stack; however, we saw a shift in the industry towards focusing on the client runtime.

-Client-side-only apps, together with a standalone backend are still full stack apps.
-However, they do not provide access to the web server.
 Giving up control of the web server means missing out on the tools of the web platform that are available on the server.

-Remix and Next.js make working with a web server as easy as working with a client-side React app.
+Today's full stack web frameworks, such as Remix and Next.js, make working with a web server as easy as working with a client-side React app.
 Conclusively, there is no reason to give up control of the web server anymore.
 Instead, the latest frameworks let us take advantage of the full stack of the web platform.